lichkitsch/campaigns/README.md

 ## Action Rolls

 When the outcome of a character’s action is uncertain, roll `1d20+trait` against the target, set by the GM.
 If your result is higher the outcome is positive and if not, the outcome is negative.
-Ties result in a mixed outcome.
+If the result is equal to the target, the positive outcome carries a cost.

 When creating a character, roll `1d4-2` for the following:

 | Trait | Uses |
 |:---:|:--- |